 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Birch River has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Birch River has few renters and college students.
 But the biggest reason it is quieter in Birch River than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Birch River may be for you.

-Birch River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Birch River doesn't have a public transportation system that people use for their commute.

 In terms of college education, Birch River ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.